 Take better photos

-Turn off Google Now
+Turn off Google Now on Tap

 Make use of Google's app integration

-Even if you don't much like or use Google Now, that doesn't mean Google's presence is not still everywhere to be found in the Nexus 5 experience.
+Even if you don't use Google Now, that doesn't mean Google's presence isn't still everywhere to be found in the Nexus 5 experience.
 From the persistent voice command search bar on the home screens to the smart dialer that integrates a search function and auto-complete, Google is intertwined on the Nexus 5 like nobody's business.

 - In Google Maps, just swipe up from the bottom on an address search result to get contact details and more for that location.